Blog

 A Guide to Payment Gateway Architecture

-The clue is in the name - payments gateway architecture.
-You need to architect your payment system to retain critical data within agile storage while ensuring that every transaction is accurate and that downtime is minimal.
+The clue is in the name – payment gateway architecture.
+You need to architect your payment system to retain critical data within agile storage while ensuring that every transaction is accurate and downtime is minimal.

 A payment gateway architecture is a payment design that allows you to collect customer payments using various payment methods.
 That’s how simple (and how complicated) it is.
 You use it to collect money from credit cards, debit cards, and bank accounts and transport your customers from the point of purchase to the final transfer of funds.